 - 2 Vivint Ping indoor cameras: $398 ($199 each)

 - 1 CO detector: $100

 - 1 additional water sensor: $50

 The Vivint Smart Home monthly service plan is $39.99 plus $5 per camera, which includes 14 days of clip storage per camera.
 If you have a Vivint Smart Drive, the same pricing per camera provides 24/7 recording of up to four cameras.
 We recommend the Smart Drive, even at a relatively pricey $249, because it provides a quick experience of viewing and rewinding.

-Vivint also offers a monthly Smart Security service for $29.99.
+Vivint also offers a monthly Smart Security monitoring service for $19.99, also requiring purchase of the all equipment.
 It’s for a basic system that does not include cameras or home automation.
-Vivint says that only about five percent of its customers choose this option.
+Vivint says that only about 5% of its customers choose this option.

 The Competition: Vivint vs. ADT

 Vivint is a professionally installed security system.
 Therefore, it should only be compared to other full-service systems like ADT, Brinks, and Xfinity Home—rather than DIY products.
 Unlike ADT, the most popular home-security service, Vivint designs and makes nearly every product that it sells, resulting in a consistently higher-quality product and service.
 ADT bundles equipment with its services, so in most cases a relatively high monthly fee is charged indefinitely.
 On the other hand, Vivint separates the cost of equipment to reduce the monthly expense after the gear is fully purchased.

 One of the best systems to use to protect your home.